totten/rpow/doc/install.md

 This is handy for quick-and-dirty experiments without having a proper MySQL replication environment.

 * [Setup CiviCRM to store caches in Redis.](https://docs.civicrm.org/sysadmin/en/latest/setup/cache/)

-    * Note: If you skip this step, then nearly every page-request will require writing to the SQL cache table, and the system will reconnect frequently.

 * Download the `rpow` extension, e.g.